So you want to get your wedding published

 Uniqueness //

 Blogs lovvvvvve a unique wedding, and the more different they are, the better.
-A great example of this, are alternative wedding guides such as Unique Rebels Union and Rock n Roll Bride which celebrate all things individual (the ‘anti-bride tribe’).
+A great example of this, are alternative wedding guides such as Unique Rebels Union who celebrate all things individual (the ‘anti-bride tribe’).
 Whilst some wedding blogs love reporting a trend, some favour the completely offbeat.

 To get into the minds of submissions editors, we need to realise that they can’t churn out the same looks and content all the time to their readers, so when a wedding stands out from the crowd, they love it.
 Think detail-focused, gorgeous elopements, well-put-together DIY weddings, alternative-coloured bridal party outfits, or anything you don’t recall seeing before!